-To persuade is to inform persuasively.
+In Germany to persuade is to inform persuasively.
 Persuasive argumentation guides an audience to its logical conclusion.
 Selling the conclusion is not necessary.

 Germans inform only.
 They give academic lectures.
 They don't sell.
 The audience is left hanging.
+Perhaps they are afraid to ask the closing question.
+Americans don't buy if you don't ask them to.

 Advice to Germans